Find the latest information and advice about Coronavirus in West Sussex.

 Depending on the Day Centre, these services can cater for a range of different needs including learning disabilities, physical disabilities, sensory impairment,

 If you, or someone you know, is finding it difficult to manage at home by themselves, but would still like to maintain a degree of independence, then you will find useful information in this section to help you to make an informed decision.
-You can read and compare the different types of housing and what they offer here.
+You can read and compare the different types of housing and what they offer on the housing options page.

 There are different services available to help people who require palliative or end of life care.
 This section will give you information on how services can support you and your family, possible sources of financial help and the options to consider to ensure a comfortable and dignified death.